 only by a few feet.

-I write about the Midway Plaisance from the entertainment
+I look at the Midway Plaisance from the entertainment

 unrestrained good time."
 Here, the Victorian age of amusements

-ended and our modern age began.
+ended and a new modern age began.
 For the next hundred years,

 Chicago would help lead this revolution in American popular